-- Driver and passenger dual-stage air bag supplemental restraints. - Front safety belts with pretensioners, energy management retractors, and safety belt usage sensors. - Driver's seat position sensor. - Front crash severity sensor. - Restraints Control Module (RCM) with impact and safing sensors. - Restraint system warning light and back-up tone. - The electrical wiring for the air bags, crash sensor(s), safety belt pretensioners, front safety belt usage sensors, driver seat position sensor, and indicator lights.
+- Driver and passenger dual-stage airbag supplemental restraints. - Front safety belts with pretensioners, energy management retractors, and safety belt usage sensors. - Driver's seat position sensor. - Front crash severity sensor. - Front passenger sensing system - Restraints Control Module (RCM) with impact and safing sensors.

+- · Restraint system warning light and back-up tone. - The electrical wiring for the airbags, crash sensor(s), safety belt pretensioners, front safety belt usage sensors, driver seat position sensor, and indicator lights.

-How does the personal safety system work?
+How does the Personal Safety System[®] work?

 The Personal Safety System can adapt the deployment strategy of your vehicle's safety devices according to crash severity and conditions.
 A collection of crash sensors provides information to the Restraints Control Module (RCM).
-During a crash, the RCM activates the safety belt pretensioners and/or either none, one, or both stages of the dual-stage air bag supplemental restraints based on crash severity and conditions.
+During a crash, the RCM activates the safety belt pretensioners and/or either none, one, or both stages of the dual-stage airbag supplemental restraints based on crash severity and conditions.

-The fact that the pretensioners or air bags did not activate for both front seat occupants in a collision does not mean that something is wrong with the system.
+The fact that the pretensioners or airbags did not activate for both front seat occupants in a collision does not mean that something is wrong with the system.
 Rather, it means the Personal Safety System determined the accident conditions (crash severity, belt usage, etc.) were not appropriate to activate these safety devices.
-Front air bags and pretensioners are designed to activate only in frontal and near-frontal collisions, not rollovers, side-impacts, or rear-impacts unless the collision causes sufficient longitudinal deceleration.
+Front airbags and pretensioners are designed to activate only in frontal and near-frontal collisions, not rollovers, side-impacts, or rear-impacts unless the collision causes sufficient longitudinal deceleration.

-Driver and passenger dual-stage air bag supplemental restraints
+Driver and passenger dual-stage airbag supplemental restraints

-The dual-stage air bags offer the capability to tailor the level of air bag inflation energy.
+The dual-stage airbags offer the capability to tailor the level of airbag inflation energy.
 A lower, less forceful energy level is provided for more common, moderate-severity impacts.
 A higher energy level is used for the most severe impacts.
-Refer to Air bag Supplemental Restraints section in this chapter.
+Refer to Airbag Supplemental Restraints section in this chapter.